Whether or not a broken or damaged oven will be covered under your insurance policy depends on the coverage you have and how the oven was broken.

 Examples of when a homeowners insurance policy will cover a damaged or broken oven

 Lightning, for example, is covered in most homeowners insurance policies.
-If your home was struck by lightning and it fried your electrical system, which damaged your oven, your home insurance would likely pay for the repair or replacement.
+If your home was struck by lightning and it fried your electrical system, your home insurance would likely pay for the repair or replacement of a broken oven.